-French designer Philippe Briand has revealed a new concept for a 30 metre carbon fibre sailing yacht called Egoist.
+French designer Philippe Briand has revealed full details for a new 30 metre carbon fibre sailing yacht concept called Egoist.

 The carbon fibre sloop is a fresh take on a classic Eastern Seaboard sailing yacht and can also be used to race with a small number of expert crew with only three sails up.

-“The beauty of the project is that it’s for short cruising and it is extremely comfortable for a couple,” says Briand, “so there is only one huge owner suite forward of the mast.”
-The designer believes the yacht could be built in less than two years adding that: “One potential builder, Hodgdon Yachts, built 30m Comanche in less than 10 months.”
+“The beauty of the project is that it’s for short cruising and it is extremely comfortable for a couple,” Briand continues, “so there is only one huge owner suite forward of the mast.”
+The designer believes the yacht could be built in less than two years adding that: “One potential builder, Hodgdon Yachts, built 30 metre Comanche in less than 10 months.”

 Egoist is the latest in a long line of sailing superyachts from Briand’s drawing boards, including the Perini Navi yachts Sybaris and P2.
 Other projects currently under development at the French studio include a new 28 metre series yacht and three bespoke yachts ranging from 55 to 90 metres in length.